pauldmccarthy/win-pytreat/advanced_topics/object_oriented_programming.md

 ```

+<a class="anchor" id="class-methods"></a>
 ### Class methods

 It is just as easy to add a method to a class - let's take our reporting code
-from above, and add it as a method to the `FSLMaths` class:
+from above, and add it as a method to the `FSLMaths` class.

+A class method is denoted by the `@classmethod` decorator.
+Note that, where a
+regular method which is called on an instance will be passed the instance as
+its first argument ('self'), a class method will be passed the class itself as
+the first argument - the standard convention is to call this argument 'cls':

 ```